As a totally new product and its industry develops, it starts to compete

 Kenneth A. Crow is President of DRM Associates,

-a management consulting and education firm focusing on integrated product
+a management consulting and education firm focusing on lean product

 in the field of integrated product development.
-He has over twenty years
+He has over thirty-five years

 of experience consulting with major companies internationally in aerospace,